 Step into a world of color and form beyond imagination.
 Jerry Frost's work exists in a dream-like realm where childhood memories and emotions come to the surface with a vibrance and boldness that is as expressive as his passion for and love of humanity.
 When you observe enough of Jerry's work you begin to recognize his unique symbolic language and repeating themes of indigeneity, identity, and sexuality.
 He captures the tensions of living in a world of oppression, apartheid and control while simultaneously conveying an inner spirit of freedom, love and self expression.
 You may find yourself with unexpected emotions.
 You can't look at Jerry's work without laughing or crying or being in awe.
 Sometimes all in the same piece.

-Jerry's work extends the traditions of abstraction, abstract expressionism, and surrealism.
-His works have the compositional rhythm of Wassily Kandinsky, the playfulness and melancholy of Marc Chagal, the expressiveness and energy of Jackson Pollock.
-Weather they are dreamscapes like Salvador Dali or the tortured and distorted figures of Francis Bacon, Jerry's work is intensely personal.
+Jerry's work extends the traditions of abstraction, surrealism, and abstract expressionism.
+His works have the compositional rhythm and whimsy of Wassily Kandinsky, the playfulness and melancholy of Marc Chagal, the expressiveness and energy of Jackson Pollock.
+Whether they are psychological landscapes like Salvador Dali or the tortured and distorted figures of Francis Bacon, Jerry's work is intensely personal.
 Each piece is a journey into his psyche and the unconcious mind.